VarshaLovanshi/Codsoft-task-1-mobile-login-flow/README.md

 This project was created as Task 1 for the CodSoft UI/UX Design Internship using Figma.

-📌 Project Overview
+📌 PROJECT OVERVIEW:
 This project presents a modern and intuitive mobile app login flow designed for a shopping application called Fiora.
 The goal was to create a seamless onboarding experience that allows users to easily navigate between the Welcome, Login, and Sign Up screens while maintaining a clean and consistent visual design.
 The interface focuses on simplicity, accessibility, and user-friendly interactions, ensuring a smooth experience for first-time and returning users.

-✨ Features
+✨ FEATURES:
 👋 Welcome screen with an engaging introduction

 🔐 Login screen with email/phone and password fields